The 12 Disciples of Jesus

 Conclusion: Why This Matters

 They were not radicals chasing a cause, nor zealots defending a philosophy.
-They were fishermen, tax collectors, sons and brothers—ordinary men with every reason to walk away.
+They were fishermen, tax collectors, sons, and brothers.
+Ordinary men with every reason to walk away.

 So the question is not whether they believed it.